Consequences of plagiarism

-The Scribbr Plagiarism Checker detects similarities between your paper and the official Ephorus database.
-Within 10 minutes, you can make sure you have not accidentally plagiarized.
+The Scribbr Plagiarism Checker detects similarities between your paper and a comprehensive database of web and publication content.
+Within 10 minutes, you can make sure you have not (accidentally) plagiarized.

-We also created a comparison of all the best plagiarism checkers for research papers.
+We also compared the best plagiarism checkers for research papers.
 For each plagiarism checker you can find the plagiarism percentage it detected in our test documents and read a more in-depth review about the pros and cons.

 - Hong, S.-T. (2017).
 Plagiarism Continues to Affect Scholarly Journals.
 Journal of Korean Medical Science, 32(2), 183–185. http://doi.org/10.3346/jkms.2017.32.2.183